emard/esp32ecp5/rbp/README.md

 There is no free RAM to handle buffering for 64KB FLASH erase blocks.
-4KB erase block mode can't be used because it doesn't work correctly on Spansion 256-mbit FLASH chip.
+4KB erase block mode can't be used because it doesn't work correctly on SPANSION 32MB (256Mbit) FLASH chip.

-There's no free RAM for on-the-fly decompression of jtagspi bitstream reqired for flashing artix-7.
+There's no free RAM for on-the-fly decompression of jtagspi bitstream required for flashing ARTIX-7.

 # FFM external programmer